petel1306/Operating-Systems-TAU/README.md

 This course is ongoing and the git project keeps updating.

-You may find the course syllabus here: https://www.ims.tau.ac.il/Tal/Syllabus/Syllabus_L.aspx?course=0368216201&year=2020&lang=HE
+You may find the syllabus of the course here: https://www.ims.tau.ac.il/Tal/Syllabus/Syllabus_L.aspx?course=0368216201&year=2020&lang=HE